model-checking/kani/rmc-docs/src/dashboard.md

  * Then all examples are run using [Litani](https://github.com/awslabs/aws-build-accumulator).
- * Finally, the litani log is used to generate the [text version of the dashboard](./dashboard/dashboard.txt).
+ * Finally, the Litani log is used to generate the [text version of the dashboard](./dashboard/dashboard.txt).

 > **Warning:** Note that any changes done to the examples in